Literary award: Types of awards

 There are also literary awards targeted specifically to encourage the writing from African American origin and authors of African descent.
 Two of these awards are Ernest J. Gaines Award for Literary Excellence, which was established in 2007 by the Baton Rouge Area Foundation, and Hurston/Wright Legacy Award, which is a given by the National Community of Black Writers.

+Some literary awards specifically recognize LGBTQ literature, whether for works by LGBTQ authors or with LGBTQ themes or characters.
+Longstanding LGBTQ literary awards include Lambda Literary Awards, Publishing Triangle's awards, Stonewall Book Awards, and Gaylactic Spectrum Awards.

 Criticism

 Australian author Richard Flanagan wrote a critique of literary awards, saying "National prizes are often a barometer of bourgeois bad taste."
 He says juries can be influenced by vendettas, paybacks and payoffs, "most judges are fair-minded people.
 But hate, conceit and jealousy are no less human attributes than wisdom, judgment and knowledge."
 Book prizes will sometimes compete with one another, and these goals do not always coincide with anointing the best winner.
 Sometimes juries can not decide between two contentious books so they will compromise with a third inoffensive bland book.
 He says there are now so many awards and prizes it has diluted the prestige of being a prize-winning book.
 Flanagan clarifies he is not against literary awards, but believes they should not be taken too seriously as a form of support for literary culture.